serah1107/My-History/README.md

 # My History

 > Bachelor of Statistics and Computational Science , Master of Statistics.
-> All the details about projects and studies below.
+> Please see all the details about projects and studies below.

 -------------------------------------------